Kawaizombi/kawai-scripts/projects/soundcloud-downloader/README.md

 ### SoundCloud downloader

-Add ability to download track or playlist from www.soundcloud.com
+Adds the ability to download any track or playlist from soundcloud.com

 ### Preparation